linniux/atsd-api-php/README.md

 # Axibase Time-Series Database Client for PHP

-The **ATSD Client for PHP** enables PHP developers to easily read and write statistics and metadata from the [Axibase Time-Series Database][atsd].
+The **ATSD Client for PHP** enables PHP developers to easily read statistics and metadata from the [Axibase Time-Series Database][atsd].
 With minimal effort, you can build reporting, analytics, and alerting solutions.
 Use [Composer][axibase_atsd-api-php] to get started with this PHP API.

 * [Documentation][atsd-api]